jnozzi/cocoadev.com/markdown/DrawerAbuse.md

 *Now, the interface that originally was revealved in the panel when clicking on "Root", is instead always available in a drawer on the main window.*

 This is not appropriate IMO because all you've done is stuck your controls in a junk drawer.
 One problem with this junk drawer solution is, as you have already discovered, it's not as scalable as you need.
-You basically have to keep adding junk drawers, and once you've done that you're destined for   the General/PerversionTracker hall of shame.
+You basically have to keep adding junk drawers, and once you've done that you're destined for   the PerversionTracker hall of shame.

 Going back in time a little to the **good** things to come from MOSX's past, I think the right way to expose these controls is through an inspector panel.
 Again, Xcode is one example, but see also Office, Photoshop, Omni*, etc. The inspector would be context sensitive to the front-most document window.
 If you want, shove your outline view into a drawer as noted above, so people can specify which collection of tools they want to manipulate (again Xcode like).
 If you really want to allow people to modify two documents at the same time (w/o clicking) you could implement a "Get Info"-like scheme, although personally I doubt that's really necessary.

 Keeping the inspector separate has some advantages.
 People can position it where they want it it just stays there.
 They can close the window if they like.
 They don't constantly have to disclose/undisclose anything.
 You have a large area to work with.
 The user can easily resize the inspector as if it were a document window (if you choose) allowing for maximum flexibility.
 You could expose commonly used, recently used, or "overridden" controls on a main pane (again like Xcode) so the user has all of the most helpful stuff at their finger tips.

-The General/NSDocument model was designed to accommodate things like multiple window controllers and what not.
+The NSDocument model was designed to accommodate things like multiple window controllers and what not.
 Your inspector should be no different than a normal window controller -- it's just it's document will change as the user activates other documents, and use the new document to re-initialize the window UI.
 I do this all the time and it works really well.

 IMNSHO

--- General/MikeTrent
+-- MikeTrent

 ----

-So Mike, you agree that General/MacJournal uses drawers correctly?
+So Mike, you agree that MacJournal uses drawers correctly?
 Personally I think Drawers are a backwards step for Apple in terms of UI, with exceptions.
 Mail is a perfect example of when _to_ use drawers IMHO. iTunes and iPhoto are also examples where you could use drawers, but for obvious reasons they do not.

 Having auxiliary controls is an absolute no, just as having toolbar items without associated menu items.
 Both are hideous crimes that seem to be appearing more and more all the time.